QuaternionX/artoolkit-docs/3_Marker_Training/marker_multi.md

+---
+uri: multimarker-tracking
+meta_title: Multimarker Tracking
+menu_title: Multimarker Tracking
+description: Rather than meaning the use of more than one marker at a time, multimarker tracking refers specifically to the use of multiple square markers fixed to a single object.
+---

 # Multimarker Tracking
 In ARToolKit the term *multimarker* (as a single word) has a special meaning.
 Rather than meaning the use of more than one marker at a time, it refers specifically to the use of multiple square markers fixed to a single object.
 Multimarker tracking has special support in the ARToolKit API and allows for a number of tracking performance and stability enhancements.